-- “I [your full name] hearby swear and affirm that…” at the beginning
+- “I [your full name] hereby swear and affirm that…” at the beginning.

 The lay statement has to be competent and credible.
-If it’s a medical statement, it should be from a doctor or other medical specialist.
-If it is a statement about your mood or disposition changing for a PTSD benefits claim, it should be from people that are close to you like your spouse, ex-spouse, brothers and sisters, other family members, or old friends.
+If it’s a medical statement, it should be from a doctor or another medical specialist.
+If it is a statement about your mood, or disposition changing for a PTSD benefits claim, it should be from people that are close to you.
+These people can include your spouse, ex-spouse, brothers and sisters, other family members, or old friends.

 Using the SOC to write Lay Statements